Key Stage 4 Courses

 - Sport Studies

-A small number of students who especially benefit from further support with key facilitating skills in literacy and numeracy, take additional Maths and English lessons in place of one exam course.
+A small number of students who especially benefit from further support with key facilitating skills in literacy, take additional English lessons in place of one exam course.